ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-istio-service-mesh-s2s.md

 It makes using certificates for service to service encryption and authentication easy.
 Especially when using the automatic proxy injection, it's almost as easy as flipping a switch.

-There are three main components responsible for making this possible in Istio: Citadel, Pilot and Mixer.
+There are five main components responsible for making this possible in Istio: Citadel, Pilot, Galley, Mixer and Envoy.

 Citadel is Istio's fortress of trust.
 It manages all certificates and acts as a Root CA in the Istio setup.